marcoparello/CTF-Writeups/Junior-Crypt-2024/forensics/RDP.md

 ![](../images/rdp-part-1.png)

-I downloaded the Log files onto my Windows machine, and unzipped the zipped folder.
-Inside the folder, there were 147 different logs.
+I clicked on the link, which took me to a Google Drive folder, which contained a zip file.
+I downloaded the zipped file onto my Windows machine, and unzipped it, revealing that it contained 147 different logs.
 In Windows Event Viewer, the Event ID for RDP is 1149.
 So, I searched each log with, filtering all Event ID's to be 1149.
 Eventually, in `Microsoft-Windows-TerminalServices-RemoteConnectionManager%4Operational.evtx`:

 ![](../images/rdp-part-2.png)